bkhablenko/upday-backend/README.md

 - [ ] Build the app and run tests with Docker Compose
 - [ ] Split the pipeline into multiple jobs
 - [ ] Configure [parallelism](https://circleci.com/docs/parallelism-faster-jobs/)
+- [ ] Scan project dependencies for vulnerabilities

 ### CD